flexera-public/policy_templates/cost/aws/unused_clbs/README.md

 This policy template checks all Classic Load Balancers to determine if any are unused (have no healthy instances) and allows them to be deleted by the user after approval.

 Note: Elastic Load Balancing (ELB) supports three types of load balancers: Classic Load Balancers, Network Load Balancers and Application Load Balancers.
-This policy template only reports on Classic Load Balancers; please use the [AWS Unused Application Load Balancers](https://github.com/flexera-public/policy_templates/tree/master/cost/aws/unused_albs) policy template to report on Application Load Balancers.
+This policy template only reports on Classic Load Balancers; please use the [AWS Unused Application Load Balancers](https://github.com/flexera-public/policy_templates/tree/master/cost/aws/unused_albs) and [AWS Unused Network Load Balancers](https://github.com/flexera-public/policy_templates/tree/master/cost/aws/unused_nlbs) policy templates to report on those.

 ## How It Works